Edith Raim

 Edith Raim (/de/; 1965 – 1 July 2025) was a German historian who studied the Nazi era.

 Life and career

 Raim was born in Munich in 1965.
 She grew up in Landsberg am Lech and first became interested in the topic after watching Holocaust as a child.
 Being a student of Anton Posset she started under his guidance the historical reappraisal of the concentration camp complex Kaufering, a sub-camp of Dachau concentration camp.
-Her 1991 dissertation at Ludwig Maximilian University of Munich was titled Die Dachauer KZ-Außenkommandos Kaufering und Mühldorf: Rüstungsbauten und Zwangsarbeit im letzten Kriegsjahr 1944/45 and concerned the Dachau subcamps of Kaufering and Mühldorf.
+Her 1991 dissertation at LMU Munich was titled Die Dachauer KZ-Außenkommandos Kaufering und Mühldorf: Rüstungsbauten und Zwangsarbeit im letzten Kriegsjahr 1944/45 and concerned the Dachau subcamps of Kaufering and Mühldorf.
 Raim died on 1 July 2025.